MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 `clusterNames` is the only valid policy option for this placement type.

-The following example shows how to deploy the `test-deployment` namespace into member clusters `cluster1` and `cluster2`.
+The following example shows how to deploy the `test-deployment` namespace onto member clusters `cluster1` and `cluster2`.

 ```yaml
 apiVersion: placement.kubernetes-fleet.io/v1